markus-perl/ffmpeg-build-script/README.md

 libnppc.so.11 libnppicc.so.11 libnppidei.so.11 libnppig.so.11
 ```

+##### Notes on Docker build with CUDA

+If you see a "CUDA compute capability could not be found" message during build, first check to see if your GPU device is even available.
+In addition, Docker build needs access to CUDA devices to detect your capability version. [some steps](https://stackoverflow.com/a/77348905/7764138) are required on the host machine to allow this access.

+1. Install NVIDIA docker runtime and toolkit `sudo apt install nvidia-container-runtime nvidia-container-toolkit`
+2. Modify `/etc/docker/daemon.json` and add the line `"default-runtime": "nvidia"`
+3. Remove buildx: `sudo apt remove docker-buildx-plugin`
+4. Restart Docker: `sudo systemctl restart docker`
+5. (Optional but Recommended) If all this doesn't work, also disable buildkit with `export DOCKER_BUILDKIT=0` before building

 #### Full static version

 If you're running an operating system other than the one above, a completely static build may work.
 To build a full